 VIRNECT Stock Listed - Paving the Way for Improved Learning, Collaboration, and Communication

-Since its inception in 2016, it has developed a culture of learning from its customers to use its internal expertise best.
-Nowadays, with a diverse customer base ranging from heavy industries such as chemicals, semiconductors, or displays manufacturing to knowledge-based industries such as IT companies, cultural institutions, and high education centers, VIRNECT has a privileged position to keep improving a top-of-the-line service.
-A seasoned team has developed the solutions that the company offers; Tim Ha, the company CEO, is a pioneer in the XR field hailing from KAIST UVR Lab, and the core team counts with many years of experience driving global market leaders' technological advancements and business success in the industrial XR solutions sector.

-VIRNECT established a research center in Vienna, Austria, home to numerous global AR tech companies since its early days.
-This center has evolved, becoming an independent entity.
-Now the American branch and the European office are preparing for market entry in their respective geographies.
-On this initiative, the company launched SQUARS in Europe, a complete web-based XR platform, showing a promising start.
-VIRNECT is now entering both markets for industrial as well as advertising, media, content production, and e-commerce augmented reality (AR) solutions.
+As part of its commitment to research excellence, VIRNECT founded a research center in Vienna, Austria, in its early days.
+Now an independent entity, this center, and the company's American branch are gearing up for market entry in their regions.
+Notably, in Malaysia, VIRNECT is steadily growing hand in hand with its strategic partner XR Associates.

+VIRNECT's recent launch of SQUARS, a web-based XR platform in Europe, shows a promising start.
+With this, the company will reach industrial applications as well as advertising, media, content production, and e-commerce AR solutions.

-On the institutional investors' roadshow, the company got a lot of interest as the stocks were oversubscribed by a ratio of 1,520 to one, even after raising the initial offer of 3,540,000 stocks with additional 320,000 shares.
-On the other side retail stocks were oversubscribed 1,311.65 times, pushing the initial offer price to KRW 16,000 (about USD 12.57), surpassing the upper proposed range from KRW 11,500 to KRW 13,600 (USD 9 to 10.7.)
-In total institutional and retail investors pledged KRW 5.04 trillion (about USD 4 billion) in margin deposits to gain access to the initial public offer.
+During the institutional investors' roadshow, the stock attracted significant interest, witnessing a remarkable oversubscription of 1,520 times.
+Retail stocks were also oversubscribed 1,311.65 times, driving the initial offer price to KRW 16,000 (about MYR 57), surpassing the upper proposed KRW 11,500 to KRW 13,600 range (MYR 41 to 48.42).
+Institutional and retail investors pledged KRW 5.04 trillion (about MYR 18 billion) in margin deposits for the IPO.

-CEO Tim Ha expressed gratitude, saying, "I extend my heartfelt appreciation to everyone who has supported us to reach this milestone, especially to all the dedicated employees who have led VIRNECT to its current position."
-He continued, "Now that we have been listed, we at VIRNECT will keep striving to communicate with investors and customers, continuously work towards enhancing corporate value, and establish a stable profit structure.
+CEO Tim Ha expressed his "heartfelt appreciation to all who supported VIRNECT's reaching this milestone, particularly the dedicated employees who led the company to its current position."
+He affirmed VIRNECT's commitment "to have open communication with investors and customers, continuously work towards enhancing corporate value, and establish a stable profit structure.
 We are committed to developing the best XR solutions, enabling customers to learn, work, and communicate more effectively.
 With a customer-centric approach, we will keep pushing the boundaries, seeking new approaches, and challenging ourselves to solve existing problems.
 Through listing, we are determined to leap to become a global XR technological leader."

-Funds raised from the listing will be allocated for new business ventures, platform development, marketing expenses for overseas expansion, and recruitment of research and development talent.
+Funds raised from the listing will be strategically allocated to support new business ventures, platform development, overseas expansion marketing, and top talent recruitment.

-For more information about VIRNECT, please visit the official website at www.virnect.io.

 SOURCE VIRNECT